 Flood insurance coverage from private companies may vary, but if you buy through the NFIP you are allotted coverage for:

-If the value of your home and personal property exceed these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.
+If the value of your personal property and home exceeds these limits, consider purchasing a flood insurance policy from our partners at Neptune for additional protection.

 Find an affordable homeowners policy in Louisiana today!

 About The Zebra

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.

 - The Zebra’s insurance content is written and reviewed for accuracy by licensed insurance agents.